Tuesday, December 24, 2024

 - Advertisement -

-It is a move just to add to the growing list of honorifics bestowed on the immediate members of the Tinubu family, and monuments named after him and his wife Remi even in the face of the flaring incompetence of Tinubu to effectively run national social and economic affairs.
+It is a move just to add to the growing list of honorifics bestowed on the immediate members of the Tinubu family, and monuments named after him and his wife Remi even in the face of the glaring incompetence of Tinubu to effectively run national social and economic affairs.

-However, Joshua Ocheja, a military historian and doctoral researcher has delved very deep into the superfluity of such a university being established in the first place and, worse, getting it named after someone still in office who shown nothing but incompetence on the job.
+However, Joshua Ocheja, a military historian and doctoral researcher has delved very deep into the superfluity of such a university being established in the first place and, worse, getting it named after someone still in office who shows nothing but incompetence on the job.

 _______________________